-The poem, Betrothal by Carol Ann Duffy, is a pledge of woman towards her betrothed.
+The poem, Betrothal by Carol Ann Duffy, is a pledge of a woman towards her betrothed.
 In the poem, the speaker (poet) convinces her betrothed and is prepared to go to any extremes just to be his life partner.

 And this is very well made clear from the very first stanza of the poem, wherein we find her convincing him that she would lead her life according to his wishes and would be prepared to go wherever he wants.
-In this section of the poem, we can actually feel the intensity of her feelings when she says: I will be yours, be yours, I’ll walk on the moors with my spade.
+In this section of Betrothal, we can actually feel the intensity of her feelings when she says: I will be yours, be yours, I’ll walk on the moors with my spade.
 Make me your bride.
 And yet again when she goes on to say, I will be brave, be brave.
 I’ll dig my own grave and lie down.
 Make me your own.

 I will obey, obey.

 In the above lines, the vows and pledges from the speaker continue.
 Here the poet again continues with her nuptial vows and says that she is prepared to do anything possible, even go to the ends of the world if only he becomes her partner.

 And we can feel her intense feelings and her burning desire when she says I’ll wear your ring, your ring.
 I’ll dance and I’ll sing in the flames.
 Make me your name, which means that she will only wear his ring and would be even willing to sing and dance in the flames if she gets his name.
 And again when she says I’ll feel desire, desire.
 I’ll bloom in the fire.
 I’ll blush like a baby.